bedrocklinux/bedrocklinux-website/markdown/1.0beta2/concepts.md

   ~{stratum~}.  `bri -p` compares roots to determine which ~{stratum~} a given process is in.
 This is why `brc` is needed for execution ~{explicit~}
   access: It calls `chroot()`.
-- bind-mounts are used to ensure files are at the ~{explicit~} non-execution access location of `/bedrock/strata/~(stratum-name~)`.
+- bind mounts are used to ensure files are at the ~{explicit~} non-execution access location of `/bedrock/strata/~(stratum-name~)`.
 - ~{direct~} access works due to `chroot()` usage in `brc`.
 - Which of the three ~{implicit~} access rules is chosen via `$PATH`-like